Binance Exchange Review | Should You Use It?

 - Ethereum Classic

-- IOTA (Binance is one of only two major exchanges where you can buy IOTA)
+- IOTA (Binance is one of the only exchanges where you can buy IOTA)

 Binance is strictly a cryptocurrency exchange, so you’re not able to fund your account with fiat currency.